bluehands/Switchyard/README.md

 ### Generate 'With' extension

 Generate an extension method for an immutable type to easly create copies of that type with specific properties changed.
-The extension is inspired by F#s with operator.
+The extension is inspired by F#s with operator (and was built prior to introduction of records in C# ;)).
 For this to work you need an Option class (for example from [FunicluarSwitch](https://www.nuget.org/packages/FunicularSwitch/) package) and a construtor that initializes the objects (read only) properties:

 ```csharp
 public class MyImmutableObject